 Lenses available for the Finetta IV, a Colorfinar 70mm f/6.3 and Finetar 43mm f/4.3 and f/2.8 lenses.
 The Colorfinar was a bit too slow to be called a portrait lens, but that was not uncommon in that time.
 A TELEC 90mm f/4.5 that fitted the Finetta IV was also available, the Finetta 88 version can be found below.

 Rare 'Imperial' version of the Finetta IV with a lens focal length marked in inches: 15/8", which translates to just over 41mm.
-It is hard to understand why Finetta decided on marking their lenses like that; even cameras produced in countries using the imperial system were usually marked in mm.
+It is hard to understand why Finetta decided on marking their lenses like that; even cameras produced in countries using the imperial system were often marked in mm.
 The lens was slightly different to the regular Finetar 43mm f/4 lens, as it was slightly smaller and uncoated, more like the Finetta III version of the Finetar.

 In addition to the various Finetta IV models above there was a model with fixed focus, interchangeable Finar Achromat 43mm f/7.7 lens.
 This was possibly the rarest Finetta IV of them all, but nevertheless, two different version with different shutter buttons and remote release connectors can be found.
 The one below had the older Leica-style version.